 Over the last several years, I’ve written extensively about the importance of nutrition, physical activity, stress management, sleep, social connection, pleasure, and spending time outdoors.
 There’s no doubt that these factors are vital for all of us.

-Toxic mold illness has received a lot of attention recently, including a recent documentary created by Dave Asprey of Bulletproof.
+Toxic mold illness has received a lot of attention recently, including a documentary created by Dave Asprey of Bulletproof.

 While this is surely a positive development, there are a number of misconceptions and misunderstandings about mold illness that I’d like to address in this article.
 So let’s get to it!

 Is the air quality in your home or workplace making you sick?
 If harmful biotoxins are present, it could be.
 Find out more about mold illness and learn how to prevent exposure. #healthylifestyle #chriskresser

 First, I’d like to explain more about what this condition is.
 What we often refer to as “mold illness” or “mold toxicity” is actually a comprehensive and multifaceted syndrome known as chronic inflammatory response syndrome, or CIRS.

 CIRS was originally defined by Dr. Ritchie Shoemaker, a former family physician in Maryland.
 (Dr. Shoemaker is now retired, but he is still actively involved in raising awareness and advancing the understanding of CIRS.)

 In the late 1990s, Dr. Shoemaker discovered a connection between a mysterious illness that some of his patients were experiencing and a toxin produced by a fish-killing dinoflagellate called Pfiesteria.
 Since then, Dr. Shoemaker has linked a similar kind of illness to toxins from a wide variety of microorganisms and chemicals.